Read our 2016 Report Card for Fincher.

-Each dot in the chart below is a member of the House of Representatives.
+Each dot in the chart below was a member of the House of Representatives in 2016.
 The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
 Fincher is shown as a purple triangle. (analysis methodology)

-Fincher sponsors bills primarily in these issue areas:
+Fincher sponsored bills primarily in these issue areas:

 Some of Fincher’s most recently sponsored bills include...